Billy Rautenbach

-Muller Conrad "Billy" Rautenbach (born 23 September 1959) is a Zimbabwean business magnate, whose more than 150 ventures have included companies involved in transport, cobalt and platinum mining, and biofuel production, primarily in Africa.
-The 2022 Data Leaks at Credit Suisse appeared to confirm allegations – for which he had faced American and European sanctions in earlier years – that Rautenbach used the proceeds from a mining deal to support the ZANU-PF regime of dictator Robert Mugabe, during the latter's repressive 2008 election campaign in Zimbabwe.
-From 1999 to 2009, Rautenbach was a fugitive from fraud and corruption charges in South Africa.
+Muller Conrad "Billy" Rautenbach (born in Salisbury, 23 September 1959) is a Zimbabwean businessman.
+His ventures span transportation, cobalt mining, platinum mining and biofuel production primarily across Africa.
+The 2022 data leaks from Credit Suisse appeared to confirm allegations (previously linked to American and European sanctions) that Muller used proceeds from a mining deal to support the ZANU-PF regime of dictator Robert Mugabe during the latter's repressive 2008 election campaign in Zimbabwe.
+From 1999 to 2009, Muller was a fugitive facing fraud and corruption charges in South Africa, the EU, and the U.S. for his role in the violent 2008 Zimbabwean election.

 Early life

-Rautenbach was born Muller Conrad Rautenbach in 1959 in what was then Salisbury, Rhodesia.
-He inherited a Rhodesia-based trucking company from his father, Wessels, and his rise in business began in earnest when he moved to Johannesburg, South Africa.
+Billy Rautenbach was born on the 23rd of September 1959 in Salisbury, Southern Rhodesia (also known as Harare) Zimbabwe since April, 18, 1980.
+He inherited a Rhodesia-based trucking company from his father, Wessels and his rise in the business world began when he moved to Johannesburg, South Africa.

 Career

 Business ventures

 Rautenbach's first venture was the expansion of his father's transport company, Wheels of Africa.
 The company became a significant player in southern Africa, with the Financial Mail estimating that it controlled 75% of the Zimbabwean haulage market in 1999.
-Wheels of Africa also expanded into car assembly and distribution – Rautenbach held a 50% stake in Hyundai's operations in South Africa and Botswana, and owning the Volvo heavy vehicle franchise in thirteen African countries, which eventually let to upsetting the South African motoring market by growing the market share of Hyundai.
+Wheels of Africa also expanded into car assembly and distribution; Rautenbach held a 50% stake in Hyundai's operations in South Africa and Botswana and owned the Volvo heavy vehicle franchise in thirteen African countries.
 He also had business interests in construction, land, and mining.